How To Switch To an Interest Only Mortgage

 FAQs

-Yes, just like capital repayment, interest-only mortgages can be both variable and fixed-rate.
-Longer fixed-rate periods usually have slightly higher rates than 1, 2 or 3 year deals, but some people favour this security with interest-only repayments, as the amount of interest you owe will not reduce throughout the duration of the mortgage term.
+Yes, just like capital repayment, interest-only mortgages can be variable or fixed-rate.
+Longer fixed-rate periods usually have slightly higher rates than one-, two-, or three-year deals, but some people favour this security with interest-only repayments, as the amount of interest you owe will not reduce throughout the duration of the mortgage term.

-Yes, it’s generally possible to remortgage onto either another interest-only mortgage, or a capital repayment basis if you prefer.
+Yes, it’s generally possible to remortgage onto either another interest-only mortgage, or a capital repayment basis.
 You should bear in mind that your monthly payments will increase in this case, however.

 One thing to bear in mind, however, is that it’s easier to fall into negative equity with an interest-only mortgage because you’re not gaining any equity through repayments.
 This means that your level of equity will depend entirely on the current market value of your home and whether this is more or less than when you bought it.

-To switch in this situation, you may need to approach a more specialist lender, and the brokers we work with will be able to point you in the right direction.
+To switch in this situation, you may need to approach a more specialist lender, and the brokers we work with can point you in the right direction.

 Ask a quick question